simoneromano96/federation-graphql-rust/README.md

 The services are:

-* accounts
+* user-management

+* (Access Control & Permission Management) acpm

 * products

 * reviews

-## Rust Identity & Access Management
+## User Management Service

 ### Requirements

-This service must implement: login; signup; logout; user-info; is-authorized endpoints.
+This service must implement: login; signup; logout; and user-info, should implement mail verification.

 This service must be a REST service and should be a GraphQL service where possible, every service must be documented (REST with OpenAPI and GraphQL with the builtin schema docs).